Paulina Rubio videography

-Mexican entertainer Paulina Rubio has released four video albums and has appeared in fifty music videos and three guest appearances.
+Mexican entertainer Paulina Rubio has released four video albums and has appeared in fifty-four music videos and three guest appearances.
 From her debut studio album La Chica Dorada (1992), she released music videos for the singles "Mío" and "Amor De Mujer", all directed by Ángel Flores and released from 1992–93.
-For the first of these, she earned an nomination ERES Award for Best Video.
-She followed with three other music videos from her second album 24 Kilates (1993), "Nieva, Nieva", "Él Me Engañó" and "Asunto De Dos", directed by Ángel Flores, Daniel Gruener and Tito Lara, respectively Rubio's third studio album El Tiempo Es Oro (1995) spawned the singles "Te Daría Mi Vida" and "Nada De Ti", whose music videos was directed by Carlos Marcovich.
-This was followed by Planeta Paulinas videos: "Siempre Tuya Desde La Raíz", a futuristic video with a concept cosmic and 70's dance, "Solo Por Ti", recorded in a barren desert of Mexico and "Enamorada", which tells the story of gay couple.
-The three videos was directed by Tito Lara from 1992-1997.
+For the first of these, she earned a nomination ERES Award for Best Video.
+She followed with three other music videos from her second album 24 Kilates (1993): "Nieva, Nieva", "Él Me Engañó" and "Asunto De Dos", directed by Ángel Flores, Daniel Gruener and Tito Lara, respectively.
+Rubio's third studio album El Tiempo Es Oro (1995) spawned the singles "Te Daría Mi Vida" and "Nada De Ti", whose music videos was directed by Carlos Marcovich.
+This was followed by Planeta Paulinas videos: "Siempre Tuya Desde La Raíz", a futuristic video with a concept cosmic and 70's dance, "Solo Por Ti", recorded in a barren desert of Mexico, and "Enamorada", which tells the story of gay couple.
+The three videos was directed by Tito Lara from 1996-1997.

-Rubio's fifth studio album, the eponymous Paulina (2000) produced the music videos in 2000 for "Lo Haré Por Ti" directed by Carlos Somonte, "El Último Adiós" directed by Pedro Torres and "Y Yo Sigo Aquí" directed by Gustavo Garzón, who she worked for the first time.
+Rubio's fifth studio album, the eponymous Paulina (2000) produced the music videos in 2000 for "Lo Haré Por Ti" directed by Carlos Somonte, "El Último Adiós" directed by Pedro Torres, and "Y Yo Sigo Aquí" directed by Gustavo Garzón, who she worked for the first time.
 For the last of these, she earned three nominations MTV Video Music Awards International Viewer's Choice — Latin America and an accolade Ritmo Latino Music Awards for Best Music Video.
 "Yo No Soy Esa Mujer", "Vive El Verano" and "Tal Vez, Quizá" was produced in 2001.
-The video for "Yo No Soy Esa Mujer", directed by Gustavo Garzón earned an nomination Latin Grammy Awards for Best Short Form Music Video.
-Rubio released four music videos for her sixth studio album Border Girl (2002), including the English and Spanish versions "I'll Be Right Here (Sexual Lover)", "Don't Say Goodbye", "The One You Love" and "Casanova".
+The video for "Yo No Soy Esa Mujer", directed by Gustavo Garzón, earned a nomination Latin Grammy Awards for Best Short Form Music Video.
+Rubio released four music videos for her sixth studio album Border Girl (2002), including the English and Spanish versions of "I'll Be Right Here (Sexual Lover)", "Don't Say Goodbye", "The One You Love" and "Casanova".